-The Orange Works was formed in 2017 following a short run at the Edinburgh Festival Fringe by a group of like-minded souls from The Oast Theatre, Tonbridge.
-We were interested in developing new work at taking that to Edinburgh and other places – something outside the remit of The Oast, but something The Oast was quite happy to encourage us to explore.
+The Orange Works was formed in 2017 following a short run at the Edinburgh Festival Fringe by a group of like-minded souls from The Oast Theatre, Tonbridge, interested in developing original work.

-That first trip to Edinburgh, where we performed From Today Everything Changes, was under the auspices of The Oast, and was by all expectations a success.
+That first trip to Edinburgh, where we performed From Today Everything Changes, was by all expectations a success.
 Those of us involved knew this was something we wanted to continue, and also was something we wanted to do more of, and so The Orange Works was born.

 Our playwright, Ian Tucker-Bell, chose the name due to his slight obsession with the colour orange, and amazingly we let him get away with it.
 The name stuck.
 We became The Orange Works.

 The following year, with a slightly expanded team, we headed back to Edinburgh where we once again performed From Today Everything Changes, and also Ian’s latest work, Trans Pennine.
 This play was very well received by audiences, and even some critics liked it.
 Our final performance of the season saw Creek FM give it five stars and call it a “pure gem”.
 That was nice.